mat-docs/Portal.Site/docs/manual/articles/profiling.md

 !!! warning
     The profilers capture a large amount of information and will generate a large file.
-Please limit the amount of time metrics are being capture to minimise file size.
+Please limit the amount of time metrics are being captured to minimise the file size.

 ## Capturing Performance Profile
 1. Navigate to `Tools > Performance Profiler > Performance > Start`.